 Good Practice Guide - Management of Acid and Metalliferous Drainage in Tasmania

 The Good Practice Guide for Management of Acid and Metalliferous Drainage (AMD) has been developed to provide guidance on how AMD is best managed on sites within Tasmania.
-The guidelines have been produced by Mineral Resources Tasmania (MRT) with input from EPA Tasmania, and involved significant stakeholder consultation.
+The guidelines have been produced by Mineral Resources Tasmania (MRT) with input from the EPA, and involved significant stakeholder consultation.

 The Guide can be found on the MRT webpage - Management of Acid and Metalliferous Drainage in Tasmania